HUMAN RESOURCES AND LABOR RELATIONS

 1. Professional and Pastoral Counselors

 Professional, licensed individuals who provide mental health services as part of their job responsibilities (including those who act in that role under the supervision of a licensed professional) and pastoral counselors (clergy, ministers, priests, rabbis, etc.) who provide religious counseling to members of the school community are not required to report any information about an incident to the Title IX Coordinator without an individual’s permission provided that such information was disclosed in a counseling context.
 A person can seek assistance and support from these individuals without triggering a University investigation that could reveal the person’s identity or that the person has disclosed the incident.
 This does not apply to professional, licensed individuals who receive a report outside of their licensed duties, such as when acting in a teaching capacity.
-Following is the contact information for these individuals: Ralph McPherson, the Director of Counseling, 768-9791.
+Following is the contact information for these individuals at your campus: Contact Information for Professional and Pastoral Counselors

 Speaking with a professional or pastoral counselor does not constitute a report or complaint to the University.
 The University will be unable to conduct an investigation into the incident or pursue disciplinary action against the respondent based on such a disclosure.